telerik/blazor-docs/components/grid/selection/overview.md

 You can get or set the selected rows through the `SelectedItems` property.
 It is a collection of rows from the Grid's `Data`.

-The `SelectedItemsChanged` event receives a collection of the grid data model.
+You can respond to the user action of selecting a new row through the `SelectedItemsChanged` event.
+The `SelectedItemsChanged` event receives a collection of the Grid data model.
 It may have no items in it.

 You can use the `SelectedItems` collection in two-way binding.
-You can use this to pre-select rows for your users.
+You can predefine the selected item for your users through the two-way binding of the `SelectedItems` property.
+The collection will be updated by the Grid when the selection changes.

+Note that both binding to the property and using its event cannot be used at the same time, as Blazor only allows one, meaning that you can use two-way binding for the `SelectedItems` property without the `SelectedItemsChanged` event.
+Or you can use one-way binding for the `SelectedItems` property and the `SelectedItemsChanged` event.

 The `SelectedItems` collection persists across paging operations.
 Changing the page will keep it populated and you can add more items to the selection.